exchange12rocks/PSGPPreferences/docs/Set-GPPGroup.md

 ```

 ### -Disable
-Disables processing of this group object.
+Disables processing of this group definition.
 In the GUI you'll see it greyed out.

 ```yaml
 Type: SwitchParameter